 Identify a Phishing Scam

-Edited by Ian Gabriel T. Tolledo, Eng, Lynn, Anonymous and 1 other
+Edited by Ian Gabriel T. Tolledo, Eng, Lynn, Doug Collins

 Have you ever been a victim of a phishing scam?
 If you have, then you know how terrible and dangerous this type of scam is.
 Being a victim to this cyber-crime can make anyone think twice when checking out links on their internet or answering pop-ups in their browsers.
 All internet users can be a potential target.
 It only takes a few minutes on a bad day for anyone to be fooled.
 So how will you know if you are being "phished"?